Breed description

 Health

 As with any living creature, genetic defects also occur in the Lagotto Romagnolo.
-At the moment (September 2020) it is mandatory in the Netherlands to test the Lagotto on the following points; hip dysplasia, patella, hereditary eye disorders, Benign Familial Juvenile Epilepsy (BFJE), Lagotto Storage Disease (LSD) and HUU.
+Currently (January 2024), it is compulsory in the Netherlands to test the Lagotto for the following; hip dysplasia, patella (kneecap), hereditary eye defects, Benign Familial Juvenile Epilepsy (BFJE), Lagotto Storage Disease (LSD) and HUU.

-In addition, it is possible to check the elbows (ODC, LPC, LPA, incongruity) and to demonstrate via a DNA test whether or not the dog is a carrier of the short hair gene (Furnishing).
-For more detailed information about the health of the Lagotto, please refer to the Health page.
+In addition, it is possible to check the elbows (ODC, LPC, LPA, incongruence) and to show through a DNA test whether or not the dog is a carrier of the short hair gene (Furnishing).
+For more detailed information on the health of the Lagotto, please refer to the Health page.